 Areas of specialization: film, television, and popular music analysis, gender studies, youth studies, cultural studies

-Classes: Critical Approaches to Television, Feminist Television Criticism, Gender and Rock Culture, Girls' Media and Cultural Studies, Media and Identity, Women and Media Culture, Queer Media Studies
+Classes: Critical Approaches to Television, Feminist Television Criticism, Gender and Rock Culture, Girls' Media and Cultural Studies, Media and Identity, Women and Media Culture, Queer Media Studies, Girlhood Studies

 Professor Kearney’s research focuses primarily on gender, youth, and media culture.
-She is author of Girls Make Media (Routledge, 2006), as well as editor of The Gender and Media Reader (Routledge, 2011) and Mediated Girlhoods: New Explorations of Girls' Media Culture (Peter Lang, 2011).
-Her most recent book, Gender and Rock, was published in August 2017 by Oxford University Press.
-She is currently completing research for her second monograph, From Nancy Drew to Gidget: The First Wave of Teen Girl Media (UT Press).
-In addition, she is co-editing The Craft of Criticism: Critical Media Studies in Practice (Routledge).
+She is author of Girls Make Media (Routledge, 2006) and Gender and Rock (Oxford, 2017); editor of The Gender and Media Reader (Routledge, 2011) and Mediated Girlhoods: New Explorations of Girls' Media Culture (Peter Lang, 2011); and co-editor of the second volume of Mediated Girlhoods (Peter Lang) and The Craft of Criticism: Critical Media Studies in Practice (Routledge).
 She is currently completing research for her second monograph on the first wave of U.S. teen-girl media for the University of Texas Press.
-Professor Kearney’s essays have appeared in Camera Obscura, Cultural Studies, Feminist Media Studies, Journal for Children and Media, and the NWSA Journal.
-Her essay, "Sparkle: Luminosity and Post-Girl Power Media," (Continuum 29.2) won the 2016 Katherine Singer Kovács Essay Award from the Society for Cinema and Media Studies.
+Professor Kearney’s essays have appeared in Camera Obscura, Cultural Studies, Feminist Formations, Feminist Media Studies, and the Journal for Children and Media.
+Her essay, "Sparkle: Luminosity and Post-Girl Power Media" (Continuum 29.2) won the 2016 Katherine Singer Kovács Essay Award from the Society for Cinema and Media Studies.
 See the second video below for a shorter version of this essay.